Arizona Diamondbacks at Cincinnati Reds odds, picks and predictions - NewsBreak

 Diamondbacks at Reds odds and lines

 Odds provided by Tipico Sportsbook; access USA TODAY Sports Scores and Sports Betting Odds hub for a full list.
-Lines last updated 1:58 p.m.
+Lines last updated at 7:41 a.m.
 ET.

 Exclusive USA TODAY Network offer: Deposit $10 or more, get $200 in instant bet credits at Tipico Sportsbook!
 New customer offer in CO and NJ.
 21+, see Tipico.com for Terms and Conditions.
 Place your legal, online sports bets at Tipico.
 Let’s make this interesting.
 Bet now!